donundeen/owliday2024/README.md

 This project creates a choir of cellphones (or any device with a browser) that coordinate a performance of holiday spirit, fueled by data from ParetoAnywhere!

+# What's Going On?

+Each star represents a raddec served up by Beaver, a Pareto Anywhere module that maintains an up-to-date hyperlocal context graph by consuming the real-time data stream from Pareto Anywhere APIs.

+Pressing "Play!" launches a midi file, synced across all connected devices, event those that join after the performance has started.

+When the performance starts, the midi channels are distributed to all of the connected devices, and tones picked at random, so no performance is the same twice, and everyone gets their own unique part to play.
+A Pareto Anywhere mascot appears for each voice in the midi file.
+Each mascot sings the notes for its assigned channel.

+Around each mascot spin icons representing all the dynamb values captured by Pareto Anwhere and passed along through Beaver.

 # Prerequisites